Simannom/Figures/README.md

 # Figures
-This project draws equilateral triangles, rectangles and circles and has methods to move and scale them.:
+This project draws equilateral triangles, rectangles and circles and has methods to move and scale them.